Lawyers for Workplace Accidents & Injuries

 Under the Illinois Workers’ Compensation Act, an individual has 3 years from the date of the injury to file a claim for benefits.
 This also includes filing an Application for Adjustment of Claim, which may be necessary if there are unexpected expenses or long-term needs that arise due to the injury.

 We all have an expectation of a safe working environment.
-Even the safest of workplaces can result in injuries on the job.
+But even the safest of workplaces can result in injuries on the job.
 Work injuries can not only cause emotional suffering, but have the potential to bring lifelong difficulties.

-If you or your loved one has sustained an injury on the job, it is in your best interest to seek legal counsel immediately.
-Our law firm has a high level of expertise in workers’ compensation laws and in fighting the big insurance companies.
-We can help you navigate the best option for receiving maximum compensation for lost wages and damages incurred.
+If you or your loved one sustained an injury on the job, it is in your best interest to seek legal counsel immediately.
+Our law firm has a high level of expertise in workers’ compensation laws and fighting big insurance companies.
+We can help you find the best option for receiving maximum compensation for lost wages and damages incurred.

-Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in Illinois law, who will provide a complete evaluation of your case.
+Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts.